scornflake/WirelessButtons/README.md

 It's easy enough to change tho ... after a bit of explanation and learning on your part :-)

 Here's what's important to know:

- - vars.h contains most of the configuration.
-Go there first.
+ *vars.h contains most of the configuration.
+Go there first.*

  - "pinouts" for your ROWS/COLS of the matrix are in rowPins and colPins respectively.
  - "button numbers" start at 0.
-All push buttons in the matrix are assumed to come before anyting else.
-Matrix encoder outputs should begin at NUMBER_OF_BUTTONS + 1.
+All push buttons in the matrix are assumed to come before anything else.
+Rotary encoder outputs should begin at NUMBER_OF_BUTTONS (button numbers are zero relative).
- - buttonplate.h (go to the bottom!!!), contains the rest.
-Specifically: encoderConfiguration.
+ - encoderConfiguration:
+   - Spells out the pins used for rotary encoders, and their respective button numbers.
    - EncoderConfig(14, 11, 16, 17) means:
     - Use pins 14, 11 for encoder input.
     - Use *button* 16 as left, *button* 17 as right. (bits 15 and 16 in the HID output).
 This works for the first encoder because my buttons take numbers 0->15.
 The 2nd encoder uses buttons 18 & 19, and so on (if you had more encoders).
     - If you change the number of encoders you have to change this definition.